-The conference is organized by Department of Economics and Management (DiSEI) of the University of Florence in collaboration with the University of Padova, the Universitat Politècnica de València and the Faculty of Economics of the University of Valencia.
+The conference is organized by Osaka Metropolitan University, Japan in collaboration with the University of Florence, the University of Padova, the Universitat Politècnica de València and the Faculty of Economics of the University of Valencia.

 PhD, Associate Professor in Management at the Dept. of Economics and Management, University of Florence.
-He is member of the Doctorate Programme ‘Developing Economics and Local Systems’ (DELoS), University of Trento and Florence.
+He is member of the Doctorate Programme ‘Developing Economics and Local Systems’ (DELoS), University of Florence.
 His recent research interests deal with innovation, creativity and inter-organisational collaborations in open contexts, such as industrial districts and clusters.
 He published several articles in national and international journals, among others: Industry and Innovation, Journal of Business Research, European Planning Studies, European Urban and Regional Studies, Annals of Regional Science, etc. He recently edited with Routledge (2021) ‘Rethinking Clusters.
 Towards a New Research Agenda for Cluster Research’.

 Associate Professor at the Department of Economics and Management, University of Florence.
 She held a PhD in Economics and management of firms and local systems at the University of Florence.
 Her research interests focus on industrial and innovation policy, clusters and districts and innovation networks.
 She is member of the Centre for Applied Economics, Industrial Policy, Local Development and Internationalization – c.MET05, and of the Centre for the Analysis of Public Policies – CAPP, of the University of Modena and Reggio Emilia.